 - Use cash.
-If you have maxed-out credit cards because you struggle to resist impulse purchases, make it impossible to veer from your budget: place only the amount of cash you’ve allocated in your budget into envelopes when you shop.
-Leave credit cards for emergencies only.
+If you have maxed-out credit cards because you struggle to resist impulse purchases, make it impossible to veer from your budget: use only cash when you shop.
+Leave credit cards at home and for emergencies only.

-- Prove to creditors that you can manage a higher credit limit by paying on time, not applying for new credit, keeping the card open and your credit utilization low, and paying down the balance.
+- Prove to creditors that you can manage a higher credit limit by paying down the balance on time, not applying for new credit, keeping the card open, and your credit utilization low.

 Find the card that’s right for you

-One important step may be ensuring that your credit card, or any future cards, truly supports your needs.
+One important step to avoiding too much credit card debt may be ensuring that your credit card, or any future cards, truly supports your needs.

 Credit line amounts, annual fees, interest rates, late fees, and the ability to earn credit card rewards vary from one secured credit card to the next.
-Take advantage of online reviews and articles from unbiased sources to help guide your search.
 As you learn what features secured credit cards offer, make a list to prioritize which are the most important to you.

 Suppose you have an average credit score and get approved for a new credit card.
-In that case, your credit limit may be lower than cards offered to people with excellent credit.
-Still, you will find plenty of options with no annual fee, relatively reasonable interest rates, and rewards.
+In that case, your credit limit may be lower than cards offered to someone with excellent credit.
+Still, you may find plenty of options with no annual fee, reasonable interest rates, and rewards.

-Ideally, getting the right credit card for you, and using it responsibly, will put you on the road to earning a better credit score.
+Ideally, getting the best credit card for you and using it responsibly will put you on the road to help your credit score.

 And hopefully, you’ve followed a path that may keep you out of debt and away from maxing out your cards.